Dargones/anceps/README.md

   ```

 ## Acknowledgements:
-The 1000 scanned lines from Aeneid that I used for testing purposes (this data is not included on GitHub) were kindly shared with me by Professor Ben Johnson (who is administrating hexameter.co)
+The 1000 scanned lines from Aeneid that I used for testing purposes were kindly shared with me by Professor Ben Johnson (who is administrating hexameter.co)